God Is Our Helper

 1. It is a mark of wisdom.
 Yet, how many Christians plan their days so that they use their opportunities wisely?
 True, we cannot know what a day may bring forth, but it is also true that a planned life can better deal with unexpected events.

-2. Life is short.
-That’s why we must make each day count.
+2. Life is short; then, that’s why we must make each day count.
 Seize each opportunity.
 Take advantage of each new day.
 “When one door closes, a window will open; a Christian will not be left out in the cold.”

 3. The days are evil.
 If the days were evil when Paul wrote this letter, what must be the condition of today?
 This!
 Opportunities that we even have now to work for the Lord might be taken away from us by the advances of sin in society.